Dar-rius/gproject/README.md

 You search in several folders where you think it might be in and in the end you find it but you have wasted a lot of time and energy to find it, with
-GoProject you can store and access your projects in a command line
+`gproject` you can store and access your projects in a command line

 ## How to use